brunonuzzi/romeo-assistant/README.md

 Start the application
 ![Run app](./assets/run-app.png)

-You should see the api read to receive the incoming requests from maytapi.
+You should see the api ready to receive the incoming requests from maytapi.
 ![Run app](./assets/running_api.png)